missing-semester/missing-semester/about.md

 more "you forgot to run this thing" or "you forgot to pass this argument".

-For example, searching through your history quickly can be a huge time saver.
+For example, searching through your command history quickly can be a huge time saver.
 In the example below we show several tricks related to navigating your shell history for `convert` commands.

 <video autoplay="autoplay" loop="loop" controls muted playsinline  oncontextmenu="return false;"  preload="auto"  class="demo">
   <source src="/static/media/demos/history.mp4" type="video/mp4">